-Students holding an International Baccalaureate (IB) diploma or who have successfully completed IB examinations may be awarded credit according to the following policies.
-Credit is awarded for higher level (HL) work only.
-No credit is given to standard level (SL) work.
-Scores of 4 (passing) through
+Students holding an International Baccalaureate (I.B.) diploma or who have successfully completed I.B. examinations may be awarded credit according to the following policies.
+College credit will be awarded for higher-level (HL) exams with a score of 4 or better.
+A maximum of